martinroger/ipodesp32/README.md

 ## What is needed ?
 ### PL2303-based USB-Serial interface

-Unfortunately BMW's head unit doesn't seem to recognise the most widely available USB-Serial chips like the *FTDI 232* or the *CH340* and other variants, possibly because of trade deals and of their release dates.
+Unfortunately BMW's head unit doesn't seem to **natively** recognise the most widely available USB-Serial chips like the *FTDI 232* or the *CH340* and other variants, possibly because of trade deals and of their release dates.

-Most if not all the Y-cables used to connect iPods to the Mini use a **PL2303 chip** to let the iPod communicate over Serial with the car.
+Most if not all the Y-cables used to connect iPods to the Mini use a **PL2303HX chip** to let the iPod communicate over Serial with the car.

-Working chips are the PL2303HX, PL2303GS and possibly some others... but unfortunately this has been a widely copied chip so there is a host of fakes available on the Internet.
+Working USB-Serial chips need to report the VID and PID of the **PL2303HX** converter to be recognised and unfortunately it is difficult to source in small quantities.
+Additionally this has been a widely copied chip so there is a host of fakes available on the Internet.
 These should just as fine as the real ones, but they are obviously not the real deal.

-For true DIY makers I would recommend getting a PL2303 interface board like the [one manufactured by Waveshare](https://www.waveshare.com/product/pl2303-usb-uart-board-type-c.htm?sku=20265), but alternatives from [Amazon/Aliexpress](https://a.co/d/a89Kzf7) and consorts might work just as well.
+Hardcore DIY makers can get a PL2303G interface board like the [one manufactured by Waveshare](https://www.waveshare.com/product/pl2303-usb-uart-board-type-c.htm?sku=20265) and edit the OTPROM (only once) with the PL2303HX VID and PIDs, but PL2303HX alternatives from [Amazon/Aliexpress](https://a.co/d/a89Kzf7) and consorts might work just as well without trying to find a way to edit the VID and PID.

 ![PL2303 Converters](/img/PL2303.png)